 Combined Heat and Power — CHP

 CHP, also known as cogeneration, is the concurrent production of electricity or mechanical power and useful thermal energy (heating and/or cooling) from a single source of energy.
 CHP is a type of distributed generation, which, unlike central station generation, is located at or near the point of consumption.
 Instead of purchasing electricity from a local utility and then burning fuel in a furnace or boiler to produce thermal energy, consumers use CHP to provide these energy services in one energy-efficient step.
 As a result, CHP improves efficiency and reduces greenhouse gas (GHG) emissions.
 For optimal efficiency, CHP systems typically are designed and sized to meet the users' thermal baseload demand.
-For more information, visit the Midwest CHP TAP or the Midwest Cogeneration Association and the CHP Association.
+For more information, visit the links below:

 Waste Heat to Power — WHP